The Gaussian Process Autoregressive Regression Model (GPAR): Introduction

 What is needed is a flexible and analytically tractable modelling approach to multi-output regression that supports plug-and-play modelling and model interpretation.
-The Gaussian Process Autoregressive Regression (GPAR) model achieves these aims by taking an approach to multi-output regression that is analogous to that employed by the Neural Autoregressive Density Estimator \citep{larochelle2011neural} for density modelling.
+The Gaussian Process Autoregressive Regression (GPAR) model, introduced in \cref{sec:gpar}, achieves these aims by taking an approach analogous to that employed by the Neural Autoregressive Density Estimator \citep{larochelle2011neural} for density modelling.
 The product rule is used to decompose the distribution of the outputs given the inputs into a set of one-dimensional conditional distributions.
-Critically, these distributions can be interpreted as a decoupled set of single-output regression problems, and learning and inference in GPAR therefore amount to a set of standard GP regression tasks; that is to say, training is closed-form and fast.
-GPAR converts the modelling of output dependencies that are possibly nonlinear and input-dependent into a set of standard GP covariance function design problems.
+Critically, these distributions can be interpreted as a decoupled set of single-output regression problems, and learning and inference in GPAR therefore amount to a set of standard single-output GP regression tasks: training is closed form, fast, and amenable to standard scaling techniques.
+GPAR converts the modelling of output dependencies that are possibly nonlinear and input-dependent into a set of standard GP covariance function design problems, constructing expressive, jointly non-Gaussian models over the outputs.
+Importantly, we show how GPAR can capture nonlinear relationships between outputs as well as structured, input-dependent noise, simply through kernel hyperparameter learning.
+We apply GPAR to a wide variety of multi-output regression problems, achieving state-of-the-art results on five benchmark tasks.

-In this paper, we motivate GPAR from a probabilistic perspective.
-We show that GPAR can express certain prior beliefs about the possibly complex dependencies between inputs and outputs.
-We then illustrate that GPAR can capture nonlinear relationships between underlying latent processes as well as structured noise.
-Finally, we apply GPAR to multi-output regression and examine its perfomance as a Bayesian optimisation objective model, achieving state-of-the-art results on the tasks with existing benchmarks.